 Now let's take a look at what a repiping job consists of.
 When repiping an entire system, you are looking at a thorough procedure.
 We will start off by shutting down your water supply to keep the pipes dry while we work.
 We will then systematically dismantle your old piping.
 When that job is done, we will install the new PEX piping, or another material we find best suits your needs and budget.
 A repiping job is not always the best solution, but it is an effective way to solve problems such as old, ineffective piping.
 Quality repiping services help eliminate stress caused by recurring plumbing issues.

 When you need a plumber, our company, Johnson Heating & Cooling of Greenwood, Indiana, services all plumbing needs in a quick and reliable way.
 We have been in business since 1968, and we guarantee all the work we do.
 Our professionals and licensed technicians are here and ready around the clock to help you with your plumbing needs.
-We provide quality service.
+We provide a quality service.